Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* Map mime types to those that WordPress knows.

 = 1.23.9 =
 * Fixed editing content with wp_editor.
 Can no longer be passed to function already escaped.